squaresLab/squaresLab.github.io/projects.md

 *  Paper:
 > Yalin Ke, Kathryn T. Stolee, Claire Le Goues, and Yuriy Brun.
 Repairing
 > Programs with Semantic Code Search.
 In Automated Software Engineering (ASE),
-> 2015, pp. 532-543.Slides: [[.pdf]] [doi | bibtex | github]
+> 2015, pp. 532-543.
+Slides: [[.pdf]] [doi | bibtex | github]

 - Code:
   - Current:
-  - Prototype (associated with the ASE paper, above):
+  - Prototype (associated with the ASE'15 paper):

-**GenProg** is a collaborative effort between squaresLab, Wes Weimer (at UVA/UMichigan) and Stephanie Forest (UNM), combining stochastic search methods like genetic programming with lightweight program analyses to find patches for real bugs in extant software.
-The main website provides an overview; a publication list; demo videos; and source code, benchmarks, workloads, and experimental reproduction instructions for all GenProg-related research, with the exception of:
+**GenProg** combines stochastic search methods like genetic programming with lightweight program analyses to find patches for real bugs in extant software.
+The [main website](http://genprog.cs.virginia.edu) covers most GenProg-related research, with the exception of:
-*   GenProg4Java
+*   GenProg4Java, a framework for heuristic, generate-and-validate repair on Java programs, with especial support for integration with the Defects4J dataset.
+Implements a Java-oriented version of GenProg, with support for several other search heuristics and mutation sets.

 ### (Other) Search-Based Software Engineering efforts